 Figure 2: Response of Wheat OPH to Changes in pH

 As expected, we see a concave response of OPH to pH for wheat and barley peaking near 6.5.
 Maize on the contrary prefers lower pH, here we see a significant downward trend (p < 0).
-The results for Maize are not surprising as maize is amenable to more acidic soils.
+The results for Maize are not surprising as maize productivity is less sensitive to acidic soils.

 To see if farmers are adapting for highly acidic soils by applying more fertilizer, we plot intensity of fertilizer use (kg/ha) against soil pH.
 Again we use a loess smoother to track the localized relationship between these two variables.